(Pierrette Guertin / Shutterstock.com)

 Prince Edward Island boasts some serious literary prowess, as the province was both the early home and long-term inspiration for Lucy Maud Montgomery, author of the Anne of Green Gables series.
 Anyone who counts themself as a “fan of Anne” will see PEI as a must-visit destination.
 Anne of Green Gables: The Musical is one of the oldest running theatre productions in Canada and is staged each summer at Charlottetown’s Confederation Center of the Arts.

 But while PEI may claim the greatest fame through the Anne series, Nova Scotia has its own literary chops.
-Some of the biggest names in modern Canadian literature have Nova Scotia roots, and in particular, the province’s Cape Breton Island is particularly notable for its long list of prominent literary award winners.
+Some of the biggest names in modern Canadian literature have roots here, and in particular, the province’s Cape Breton Island is particularly notable for its long list of prominent literary award winners.
 Nova Scotia has the highest number of universities per capita in Canada, and, as such, it rather fancies itself a bit of an intellectual leader (whether or not the rest of the nation feels this way is another thing altogether…).

 Both provinces have strong artistic communities.
 Nova Scotia’s arts scene is generally better known, thanks in large part to the province being the home of folk artist Maud Lewis, whose work continues to gain prominence.